-The random aspect of the drops adds an extra layer to the combat, and presents the player with risk/reward opportunities.
-Do they trade their tried-and-true weapon for a new piece of hardware that might better serve them in the current level?
+The random aspect of the drops adds an extra layer to the combat and presents the player with risk/reward opportunities.
+Do they trade their tried-and-true weapon for a new piece of hardware that might better serve them at the current level?
 Or wait until a rare model shows up with better stats all around?
-Each player decision will be affected by which drops they get, their playstyle, and what stage of the game they’re currently fighting through.
+Each player's decision will be affected by which drops they get, their playstyle, and what stage of the game they’re currently fighting through.

 But enough about Assault Rifles.
 There are a total of six weapons in Bite The Bullet, including, the Neo-Dove Shotgun, the Meat-Seeking Missile Launcher, and more.

 The coolest weapon, however, is the Critter Cannon.
 This shoots a random animal with different effects based on your trajectory.
 Shooting downward and the little guy will slide across the floor.
 Fire at an angle, and it’ll bounce along.
 Either way, when it hits an enemy it detonates on impact.

 All of the aforementioned weapons can be found with any of the random modifications, and they can even stack to create increased effects!
 Let’s say I picked up a Well-Done Assault Rifle.
 That weapon gives me 10% Increased Damage.
 But when you craft, you can also add a Crunchy modification, and it increases damage an additional 30%.
 You’ll be tearing things apart so fast, they’ll call you Lisa.